-S/N ORDINARY BUSINESS FOR AGAINST 1.
-To lay the Audited Financial Statements for the year ended 31 st December 2021, the Reports of the Directors, Auditors, and the Statutory AuditCommittee thereon.
-2. To declare a Dividend 3.
-To elect/re-elect Directors a) To re-elect Mr. Yemi Adefisan, a Non-Executive Director retiring by rotation b) To re-elect Mr. Michael Omolaja, an Independent Non-Executive Director retiring by rotation c) To re-elect Mr. Mr. Olufemi Adesina, an Independent Non-Executive Director retiring by rotation 4.
-To authorize the Directors to fix the remuneration of the Auditors for the 2022 financial year 5.
-To disclose the remuneration of Managers of the Company 6.
-To elect the members of the Statutory Audit Committee SEPCIAL BUSINESS 1 To approve the appointment of Dr. Olumide Adedeji to the Board of Directors of the Company with effect from 01 January, 2022 as an Executive Director in accordance with Section 274(2) of the Companies and Allied Matters Act 2020 your vot cast resolutior above. otherwise instructed te squ you wish es to be on the ns set out Unless e d, the rill vote or from t i.
-Further to the directives on physical distancing and the restriction of large public gatherings due to COVID- 19 pandemic, the Corporate Affairs Commission (CAC) has approved that the AGM be conducted through the use of proxies by Shareholders of the Bank.
-In view of the above, members should appoint a proxy of their choice from the following selected proxies to represent them at the meeting: (a) Alhaji Adebayo Jimoh (b) Mr. Yemi Adefisan, (c) Mr. Michael Omolaja (d) Mr. Yaya Ajagbe and (e) Otunba Adeboye Oladejo
+S/N ORDINARY BUSINESS FOR AGAINST 1 To lay the Audited Financial Statements for the year ended 31 st December 2021, the Reports of the Directors, Auditors, and the Statutory Audit Committee thereon.
+2 .
+To declare a Dividend 3 .
+To elect/re-elect Directors a) To re-elect Mr. Yemi Adefisan, a Non-Executive Director retiring by rotation b) To re-elect Mr. Michael Omolaja, an Independent Non-Executive Director retiring by rotation c) To re-elect Mr. Mr. Olufemi Adesina, an Independent Non-Executive Director retiring by rotation 4 .
+To authorize the Directors to fix the remuneration of the Auditors for the 2022 financial year 5 .
+To disclose the remuneration of Managers of the Company 6 To elect the members of the Statutory Audit Committee SEPCIAL BUSINESS 1 To approve the appointment of Dr. Olumide Adedeji to the Board of Directors of the Company with effect from 01 January, 2022 as an Executive Director in accordance with Section 274(2) of the Companies and Allied Matters Act 2020 Please in dicate wit an 'X' in th annranri iato caua an 'X' in the appropriate square how you wish your votes to be cast on the resolutions set out above.
+Unless otherwise instructed, the proxy will vote or abstain from voting at his discretion